pjobson/aerohive_hiveap-330/BATMAN/README.md

 I'll be using 10.10.10.10 for examples in this document from here on.

-## Disable & Remove DHCP / dnsmasq

-We do not need DHCP on the individual nodes, DHCP is provided from my primary router.

-    /etc/init.d/dnsmasq disable
-    /etc/init.d/dnsmasq stop
-    /etc/init.d/odhcpd disable
-    /etc/init.d/odhcpd stop

-Don't uninstall the packages or you may loose access to your Wireless in LuCi.

 ## Download Packages and Push to Router

 On your host machine.